DharaniSettipalli/Emp-Manager/README.md

 ==================================================================================
 ⚙️ Installation & Setup:

-1️⃣ Clone the Repository: Open a terminal or command prompt, clone the repo and change directory using below commands.
+1️⃣ Clone the Repository: Create a new folder and Open a terminal or command prompt from the new folder, clone the repo with below command.

 git clone https://github.com/DharaniSettipalli/Emp-Manager.git

+change directory using below command:

 cd Emp-Manager